noiseprotocol/noise_spec/noise.md

       -> e, es
       <- e, ee

+In the following handshake pattern both parties have pre-knowledge of the other's static public key.
+The initiator's pre-message is listed first:

+    KK:
+      -> s
+      <- s
+      ...
+      -> e, es, ss
+      <- e, ee, se

 \newpage

 ## 7.2.
 Alice and Bob

-In all handshake patterns shown previously, the initiator is the party on the left (sending with right-pointing arrows) and the responder is the party on the right (sending with left-pointing arrows).
+In all handshake patterns shown previously, the initiator is the party on the left (sending with right-pointing arrows) and the responder is the party on the right.

 However, multiple Noise protocols might be used within a **compound protocol** where the responder in one Noise protocol becomes the initiator for a later Noise protocol.

-To aid notation in this case, we introduce the notion of **Alice** and **Bob** roles which are different from the initiator and responder roles.
+As a visual convenience in this case, we introduce the notion of **Alice** and **Bob** roles which are different from the initiator and responder roles.
 Alice will be viewed as the party on the left (sending messages with right arrows), and Bob will be the party on the right.

 Handshake patterns written in **canonical form** (i.e. **Alice-initiated form**) assume the initiator is Alice (the left-most party).
 All processing rules and discussion so far have assumed canonical-form handshake patterns.

-However, handshake messages can be written in **Bob-initiated form** by reversing the arrows and the DH tokens (e.g. replacing `"es"` with `"se"`, and vice versa).
-Below are the handshake patterns from the previous section written in Bob-initiated form:
+However, handshake patterns can be written in **Bob-initiated form** by reversing the arrows and the DH tokens (e.g. replacing `"es"` with `"se"`, and vice versa).
+This doesn't change the handshake pattern, it simply makes it easier to read Alice-initated and Bob-initiated patterns side-by-side.

+Below are the handshake patterns from the previous section in Bob-initiated
+form:

     NN:
       <- e